realtimeprojects/pyjt/README.md

 -   Advanced locators to find ui compoments within the component tree
 -   Simulate real user interactions by mouse and keyboard

+This library makes use of **jpype** as the interface to the java virtual machine.
+It basicaly consists of helper functions to control the application from a test automation perspective.

+## Quickstart

+        import pyjt

+        from javax.swing import JButton

+        # start your java application here, in this case, we start
+        # a hello world application located in HelloWorld.java
+        pyjt.run("HelloWorld")

+        # find the frame window titled "Hello World"
+        frame = pyjt.FrameFinder.find(title="Hello World")

+        # Locate and click a button on the frame
+        frame.locate(JButton, text="Ok")